 Day & Time: Thursday 1:10-2:20

-I utilize Google Classroom for all assignments, communications, online discussions, and updates so students will need a personal gmail account.
+I utilize Google Classroom for all assignments, communications, online discussions, and updates, so students need a personal Gmail account.
 This makes it easy to refer to for homeschool teacher meetings, assignment details, due dates, and grades.

-We recommend taking the Simulation class in Rocklin along with this class.
-Simulations are a great way to experience what you have learned about in class in a more interactive way.
+We recommend enrolling in the Friday Simulation class at our Rocklin center along with this class.
+Simulations are a great way to experience what is learned in class in an interactive way, bringing challenges and crises to life.
 In this once a month class, we will recreate historical and hypothetical events to help students engage in the subject, learn from one another, and have an educational experience they will never forget.
-Planned simulations: Mayflower Voyage, Boston Tea Party, Declaration of Independence, American Revolution, Shay’s Rebellion, Constitutional Convention, and more!

 All classes are full-year classes.
 Students enrolled in a Fall Semester class will automatically enroll for Spring Semester in December to ensure their place in the class.
 Pricing is per semester.